Leader of the free world has never been a role Trump has embraced. The world has gotten the message

 The number of U.S. forces in Iraq is already dwindling based on a new agreement between the Biden administration and Baghdad.
 The plan would wrap up the U.S.-led coalition's mission to fight the Islamic State group by next year but likely shift at least some U.S. troops to northern Iraq to support the fight against IS in Syria.

-Trump's first term — followed by Joe Biden's foreign policy increasingly becoming consumed by unsuccessful efforts to reach cease-fires in the Middle East — already have spurred allies to speak of building up their own military strength and that of smaller regional alliances for security.
+Trump's first term — followed by President Joe Biden's foreign policy becoming consumed by unsuccessful efforts to reach cease-fires in the Middle East — already spurred allies to start building up their own military strength and that of smaller regional alliances.

 “Factored into calculations is there’s going to be less United States than before” on the world stage, Hill said.
 “There can’t be this dangerous dependency on what happens in Washington, D.C.”